NanoAnubis/netRadio/README.md

 # CI/CD Pipeline

 ## Stage 1: Style & Secret Checks
-Basic style and secret leakage checks are performed against the source files of the solution.
+Basic style and secret leakage checks are performed against the source files of the solution.

 * __Editorconfig check:__ verifies that the source files have consistent encodings, indentations, line endings, etc.
 * __Gitleaks check:__ makes sure that no secrets, passwords, tokens, etc. have been committed to source control.